-Specific written comments in children's books.

-- ▶ Verbal praise 1:1 or in a small group. - ▶ Words of praise in assembly/ larger setting. - Use of soaring 1hp, soaring high 2hp (in sessions) and supersonic Headteacher's Award (termly) - Additional Headteacher's Awards to reward exceptional effort/citizenship. - ► Use of 'I've been spotted' boards in classrooms. - Certificate for learner of the week per class in weekly celebration assembly. - House points (award for most in each class per week). - Additional responsibilities in class/around school. - Positive comments to parents/carers (informally, at parents' eve and in reports). - Termly citizenship cup (Inf and Jnr), music, sport and creativity awards.
+- Specific written comments in children's books. - ▶ Verbal praise 1:1 or in a small group. - ► Words of praise in assembly/ larger setting. - ▶ Use of soaring 1hp, soaring high 2hp (in sessions) and supersonic Headteacher's Award (termly) - ► Additional Headteacher's Awards to reward exceptional effort/citizenship. - ► Use of 'I've been spotted' boards in classrooms. - ► Teacher Award certificate per class in weekly celebration assembly. - ► House points to contribute to the team success and individual certificate for the child with the most house points in each class per week).
+House points are valued by the children. - ► Additional responsibilities in class/around school. - Positive comments to parents/carers (informally, at parents' eve and in reports). - ► Termly citizenship cup (Inf and Jnr), music, sport and creativity awards. - ▶ Individual classes may use a class points system from time to time to reinforce expectations.